wilvk/sample-deploy-pipeline/getting-started.md

 <img src="images/getting-started-jenkins-is-ready.png" width="600"/>

 Jenkins should now be setup.

+If you need to log in to Jenkins again later, the username is `admin` and the password is the same password used earlier.

 <img src="images/getting-started-welcome-to-jenkins.png" width="600"/>